Cloud Archiving for GDPR Compliance, Data Backup, and the Right to Be Forgotten

 - minute read

-The right to be forgotten specifies that companies collecting, selling, and holding personal information (PI) on EU or California citizens must find, report on, and delete (when asked) all PI that can be used to identify the data-subject - if deleting the PI is not prohibited by regulatory or legal responsibilities.
+The right to be forgotten specifies that companies collecting, selling, and holding PI) on EU or California citizens must find, report on, and delete (when asked) all PI that can be used to identify the data-subject - if deleting the PI is not prohibited by regulatory or legal responsibilities.
 These laws target PI in email systems, in marketing and sales CRM systems, on SharePoint servers, on employee desktops/laptops, corporate social media accounts, cloud repositories…anywhere.

 Companies face two main issues dealing with the right to be forgotten: